 Strengthening the impact of the first Roma Heroes project, the Foundation continued to support the second edition of the Roma Heroes Storytelling Festival, which took place in May 2018 to ensure even more visibility for the values of Roma dramas and heroes.
 Eight new plays from seven countries were translated, performed, recorded and added to the existing educational material.
 One of the plays, Chameleon Girl, was Independent Theatre’s (IT) own production, which was based on the personal hero stories and narratives collected from young people during the 2017 series of the Roma Heroes workshops.
 Using the enriched collection, IT offered further workshops to over 200 high school and university students.
 In addition, four university seminars were organised at leading Hungarian universities, incorporating Roma dramas into the mainstream university curriculum to initiate structural and sustainable change at an academic level.
 Read more about the plays, the seminars and workshops of the 2018 edition here.

 The achievements and lessons learnt from the first two years were shared at the Roma Heroes Symposium on 27th March 2019, at which the world’s first Roma Drama Collection also debuted.
 The collection (which can be ordered in English and Hungarian at firstname.lastname@example.org) contains five selected dramas presenting the work of:

-The company’s ambitions are now even grander.
-By 2021 they would like to build up the first international Digital Archive of European Roma Dramas actively used by Roma artists, youngsters, teachers and researchers, and to develop a concept for the professional, human resource and financial framework of the European Roma Theatre.
-The Foundation is delighted to support Independent Theatre with these aspiring endeavours for the coming three years.
+The company’s ambitions are even grander.
+In 2021 they would like to build up the first international Digital Archive of European Roma Dramas actively used by Roma artists, youngsters, teachers and researchers, and to develop a concept for the professional, human resource and financial framework of the European Roma Theatre.
+The Foundation is delighted to support Independent Theatre with these aspiring endeavours for the coming three years (2019—2021).